dkoosis/cowgnition/README.md

 - [Model Context Protocol](https://modelcontextprotocol.io/) - For establishing the protocol standard
 - [Remember The Milk API](https://www.rememberthemilk.com/services/api/) - For their task management platform
+- The open source community for various libraries and tools that made this project possible